Owen's chameleon: Description and behavior

 Like many other chameleons, Owen's chameleon has a prehensile tail and a single claw on each toe.
 Males have three smooth horns, while females lack horns but have loose skin on their hind legs that gives the impression of wearing baggy trousers.
-On average, adult Owen's chameleons range from 25 to 28 cm in total length (including tail), while a typical weight is around 75 g.
-The species is generally arboreal and will leap from branch to branch or to the ground in order to avoid predators; it tends to feed on insects.
+On average, adult Owen's chameleons range from 25 to 28 centimetres (9.8 to 11 inches) in total length (tail included), while a typical weight is around 75 grams (2.6 ounces).
+The species is generally arboreal and will leap from branch to branch or to the ground in order to avoid predators; it tends to feed on insects and other arthropods.